 - Mobile shopping is poised for fabulous growth.
-Desktop interactions did yield the highest conversion rates (3.9% vs 2.3%).
-However, in Q4 of 2021, 67% of US online shopping was conducted via mobile.
-Be prepared to provide a seamless mobile experience, and then close the deal on desktop.
+Desktop interactions did yield the highest conversion rates (3.9% vs. 2.3%).
+However, in Q4 of 2021, 67% of US online shopping was conducted on mobile devices.
+Be prepared to provide a seamless mobile experience, and then close the deal on a desktop.

 - Specific verticals have specific behavior patterns and drivers.
 Entertainment, apparel, electronics, accessories and footwear are now routinely bought online more than in brick-and-mortar stores.
 However, brand loyalty now tends to be lower: shoppers are more easily lured away by offers more aligned to their demands.

 - Fewer visits, more money.
-Buyers visit brick-and-mortar less often than before the pandemic, but the amount spent has increased, even when controlling for inflation.
-Online the trend tends to be similar, with fewer pages visited but more time spent on each page.
+Buyers visit brick-and-mortar less often than before the pandemic, but the amount spent has increased, even when accounting for inflation.
+The trend tends to be similar for online marketplaces, with fewer pages visited but more time spent on each page.